 M.S.
 Degree Program

 The University of Washington is the largest university in the northwestern United States and has been the top-ranking U.S. public university in terms of federal research funding for the past decade.
-Our Chemical Engineering M.S. program has grown substantially in the past several years and for 2015-16 the M.S. program has 33 students enrolled.
+Our Chemical Engineering M.S. program has grown substantially in the past several years and starting in 2019 we will offer two tracks for our M.S. students: research track and data science track.

 The Master's degree usually requires one to two years to complete.
-The length depends upon whether the student elects to write a thesis or not and depends on the intensity of study.
+The research track length depends upon whether the student elects to write a thesis or not and depends on the intensity of study.
+The data science track is designed to be completed in 10 months (1 academic year and summer A term).
 The M.S. degree places more emphasis on course work than the Ph.D. degree.
-Students who are primarily interested in research are encouraged to apply directly to the Ph.D. program.
-However, all M.S. students will participate in faculty-run research groups where they engage in innovative, original research.
+However, all M.S. students in the research track will participate in faculty-run research groups where they engage in innovative, original research.
+In comparison, all M.S. students in the data science track will participate in a capstone project and specialized coursework at the intersection of data science and chemical engineering.

 Students choose the M.S. program in order to take advantage of a streamlined educational experience that bolsters students' knowledge and credentials in the field of Chemical Engineering under the guidance of our nationally and internationally recognized faculty.
 Faculty interests are broad, so students become familiar with a variety of areas while receiving targeted guidance in a specialty.